How did Alexander really develop his technique?

 • Use Delsartean explorations to understand Alexander’s procedures such as coming on toes and walking

-• Investigate how the Delsarte system may underpin the AT
+• Investigate to what extent the Delsarte system may underpin the AT

 Alexander wove many threads together with his own genius to create the AT work

-By studying these threads, a new story has emerged that shows how his understanding evolved.
+By studying these threads, a new story has emerged that shows how his understanding and methods evolved.

-This course traces this development from the early articles and other evidence and through the books.
+This course traces this development from the early articles and other sources and through the books.

 My hope is that by understanding these threads we can explain many of the conundrums and problems encountered by modern day students of AT.